kkckrnz/treble/README.md

 ![treble_pcbs](https://github.com/kkckrnz/treble/blob/main/docs/images/treble_pcbs.jpg)

 ## Features
-- Rectangular design for improved stability; easier to put on your lap and type
+- Rectangular design for improved stability; easier to place on your lap or a laptop
 - Low profile: total height is about 15mm tall
 - Compact: overall size smaller than Apple Magic Keyboard
 - Column staggered: mildly staggered so it's easy transition from row staggered keyboard yet it provides more comfortable typing experience